LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/20/andrew-ml-00.md

 problems or needs want to address.
 Hopefully, Andrew Ng's course will help me to find some motivation to study linear algebra well.

-- Start to make resume ML-ish
+- Start to make résumé ML-ish

-I'm working in DB field but I always want to do ML by nature judged by my good performance in the ML-related courses.
+I'm working in DB field but I always want to do ML by nature judged by my performance in the ML-related courses.
 Taking ML course on coursera and having a nice badge on my LinkedIn may greatly help me to market my ML expertise in the future?